KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 9. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 10. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 11. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+12. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-12. Recommendation: No ESLint configuration was found.
+13. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Face-Multi-User-Recognition-SMAI by jimbydude](https://github.com/jimbydude/MMM-Face-Multi-User-Recognition-SMAI)